 The safety boat crews should arrive in enough time to launch the safety boats needed, be on the water before the launch of the first dinghy and place marks.
-Brief the safety crew on their deployment and where to place the racing marks.
+Brief the safety crew on their deployment; one or two boats and course laying.
 The safety boat must be manned at all times during racing and patrolling.
 You may need to postpone the start of the race if they are late!